 (Wisdom 7: 24-27)

 We find Sophia – disguised – on many tarot cards.
-Not only as a personification of the cardinal virtues, but also as the High Priestess, and on cards that follow.
+Not only as a personification of the cardinal virtues, but also as, for instance, the High Priestess.

-The Justice card from the 15th century Visconti di Modrone deck seems straightforward in meaning.
-We see a woman in a dress with a floral pattern, a sword and a pair of scales.
-A cheerfull version of Lady Justice.
-But this is misleading; the card contains beautiful esoteric symbolism.
+The Justice card from the 15th century Visconti-Sforza deck seems straightforward in meaning.
+But this is misleading; the card does contain subtle esoteric symbolism!

 Before the sacred marriage can take place at the sixth chakra, the first five chakras must be purified, and the two energy channels that flow along the spine – and that form the energetic blueprint of duality in man – must be balanced.
 This is what the Justice card stands for.
 The sword symbolizes the purifying effect of the kundalini (Sophia) and the scales represent the energetic balance.